 Abstract

 The mechanics of the extracellular bacterial appendage, type IV pilus (tfp), mediates many functions, such as cellular twitching motility, aggregation, and DNA transformation.
 The role of mechanical cues in signaling pathways is often confounded by a myriad of other cellular and environmental factors.
 Here, we aim to assess the relationship between tfp activity and its roles in broader physiological functions: survival, antibiotic susceptibility, and gene expression.
 We measured the differential survival rate between Ng wild-type (WT) and a tfp retraction-deficient mutant (ΔpilT::Kan), and found that survival of ΔpilT::Kan is rescued to WT rates when mixed with WT bacteria at equal titers.
 When tfp engagement is modified, we measure changes in antibiotic susceptibility of bacterial aggregates (microcolonies) that correlates with tfp retraction engagement time.
-Survival rates are impacted when exposed to external global vibration stress.
+Survival rates are impacted when colonies are exposed to external global vibration stress.
 The Ng microcolonies gene expression spatiotemporal patterns are also disrupted on vibrating platforms, which suggests a global mechanosensitive mechanism.
 Collectively, these results suggest that mechanical retraction of tfp influences physiology through a pathway that still needs to be uncovered.

 .